xelemental/xelemental.github.io/_posts/2024-05-22-Lockkey-Technical-Analysis-Of-A-Golang-Ransomware.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/cefd7b40-79ca-41b0-b210-4c48e3f3e802)

-Then, it goes ahead and appends the `.exe` extension into the processes which have been loaded from the previous data structure, in case they do not have it.
+Then, it goes ahead and appends the `.exe` extension into the processes loaded from the previous data structure, in case they do not have it.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/71317cda-761c-4ec0-aa44-34050d6c6e63)